 One push, from the demons who were now gathered behind him, sent

 drifting down into the crevasse.
-During fleeting flickers of the minuscule amount of
+During fleeting flickers of the

 orange-yellow light managing to briefly escape from the other end